 If a non-preferred drug or a preferred drug that requires clinical PA is medically necessary for a member, the prescriber is required to complete a PA request for the drug.
 Prescribers are required to complete the appropriate PA form and submit it to the pharmacy provider where the prescription will be filled.
-When completing the PA form, prescribers are reminded to sign and date the form.
+When completing the PA form, prescribers are reminded to provide a handwritten signature and date on the form.
 PA request forms may be faxed or mailed to the pharmacy provider, or the member may carry the form with the prescription to the pharmacy provider.
 The pharmacy provider will use the completed form to submit a PA request to ForwardHealth.
 The prescriber is required to attest on the form that the member meets the clinical criteria for PA approval.
 Prescribers should not submit PA forms to ForwardHealth.